ubirch/ubirch.github.io/examples.md

 6. send the data from the buffer
 7. clean up (`msgpack_sbuffer_clear()`, `ubirch_protocol_free()`)

+> A full, runnable example for the ESP32 platform is located [here](https://github.com/ubirch/example-esp32).

 A simple example to send a _single signed message_:

 ```c